 To rely on section 3.3 of the Instrument in the localnon-principal jurisdiction, a filer must file on SEDAR the preliminary prospectus or the pro forma prospectus, and the prospectus, in both the localnon-principal jurisdiction and the principal jurisdiction.
 When filing, the filer must also indicate that it is filing the preliminary prospectus or pro forma prospectus under the Instrument.
-Under the law of the localnon-principal jurisdiction, these filings trigger the obligation to file supporting documents (e.g., consents and material contracts) and to pay required fees.
+Under the law of the localnon-principal jurisdiction, these filings trigger the obligation to file supporting documents (e.g., consents and material contracts).

-To rely on section 3.3 of the Instrument in the local jurisdiction, the filer must also pay the fees required for the preliminary prospectus, pro forma prospectus or prospectus in the local jurisdiction.
+To rely on section 3.3 of the Instrument in the local non-principal jurisdiction, the filer must also comply with all applicable requirements of the non-principal jurisdiction including the obligation to pay the fees required for the preliminary prospectus, pro forma prospectus or prospectus in the local jurisdiction.
 The effect of section 3.3 of the Instrument is that the law of the local jurisdiction, including the obligation to pay fees, applies to the filing of a preliminary prospectus, pro forma prospectus or prospectus in the jurisdiction.
 Section 3.4 of the Instrument does not exempt a filer from the obligation to pay fees in the local jurisdiction.